My version: Paperback

-A Spy’s Life, by Henry Porter is a wonderfully well-paced spy story, that gradually reveals its many intreguing secrets.
+A Spy’s Life, by is a wonderfully well-paced spy story, that gradually reveals its many intriguing secrets.
 Both for story’s participants and for us, the readers.

 I hope it doesn’t sound strange, but I thought it read like you were constantly wiping a steamed-up window, so you can what was happening more clearly.